shubshres/Security-Camera/README.md

 # Security Camera
-Created a Security Camera using Computer Vision in Python3
+Created a Security Camera using Computer Vision in Python 3 that will send users text messages if motion is detected

 ## To run the program: ##
 - Create Twilio Account